 John Willcox taught us Biology and we were lucky to have him as our tutor.
 He took a doctorate at Cambridge and was in his serpentine way, really on top of his subject.
 He once asked if we knew of his sister, Toyah – but alas, her ‘hits’ were out-gunned by the Stones and King Crimson.

 For electives I chose English and Drama under the auspices of Bob Pols and Ed Tonkin.
 I liked the ethos of the subject and performed in Arthur Miller’s ‘the Crucible’ along with Karen Taylor, Stephen Tilson, Monica Cooke, Marcus Elwes, ‘Biggles’ et al. In another production by Bob Pols, I played the part of a young Englishman in ‘The Last of the Spode’ alongside Delissa Needham.
-Ed Tonkin subverted the mast-head of the local rag ‘The Lynn News and Advertiser’ to ‘The Lynn Newts Adviser’ – which summed it all up really.
+We sat at a long table and our interactions were designed as a wry take on (what I assumed to be Edwardian ‘Englishness’).
+I was a callow young man, bit of a fop.
+Ms Needham appeared as a delightful young lady.
+Another cameo part I played was that of a butler, who made an oration.
+Remembering lines was hard enough, let alone facing a live audience.
+Ed Tonkin subverted the mast-head of the local rag ‘The Lynn News and Advertiser’ making it into’The Lynn Newts Adviser’ – which summed it all up really.